Item uses these practice principles: High expectations for every child, Respectful relationships and responsive engagement.

 being aware of / understanding of how children respond to change

 understanding the child from a neurobiological perspective - how the brain works

 building resilience by teaching emotional regulation / social emotional learning (self-awareness, self-management, social awareness, and relationship skills

 coping with change by teaching skills to children to understand their feelings and behaviour through the Cognitive Behaviour Therapy model.

-There are currently three workshops scheduled for 2019:
+There are currently five workshops scheduled for 2019:

-The workshop is also able to be run in regional areas via Imagine the Future.
-The cost of this service would be negotiated on an individual basis.
-To travel to regional areas there is a minimum participant requirement of no less than 20 participants.
+To travel to regional areas there is a minimum participant requirement of no less than 15 participants.

-Services can contact PIRI directly through the website for additional information and to discuss possible options for the workshop.
+Services can contact Imagine the Future directly through the website for additional information.

 This full-day workshop costs $330 (incl.
 GST) per person.
 There is a discounted price offered of $297 (incl.
 GST) per person for groups of 10 or more participants.